Anti-dumping duty, 'countervailing' and other trade defence measures

 Anti-dumping duty measures

 Anti-dumping duty (ADD) is imposed in addition to any normal customs duty for which the goods being imported are liable.
-It enables the EC to take action against goods sold at considerably less than their ‘normal value’.
+It enables the EU to take action against goods sold at considerably less than their ‘normal value’.
 This is defined as a price that is lower than the price of similar goods in the country from which they originate.

 Any member state can unilaterally apply anti-dumping measures after an investigation shows that the imported goods infringe the ADD agreement and that the dumped imports are causing material injury to a domestic industry producing a similar product.